Xendergo/Woolpack/README.md

 Example: `import('./debug.sc');`

+I am planing to add a bunch more in the future, so yeah

 ## How to use
 In the folder you want to write scarpet in, create a file named `woolpack_config.json`.
 In there, you can set what the entry file is, what file to write to, and what folder to watch to automatically reload.